 While there were certain jobs in the Army that made individuals more likely to suffer from regular asbestos exposure, any soldier who was around or worked with certain products could also be in danger of developing mesothelioma.
 These products include:

 - Clutch and brakes in vehicles

-If you are a veteran of the United States Army and have worked as or around any of these jobs or products, it is possible that you are at risk for developing mesothelioma or another asbestos-caused disease.
+If you are an Army veteran and have worked as or around any of these jobs or products, it is possible that you are at risk for developing mesothelioma or another asbestos-related disease.
 Seek more information from a physician and speak about your concerns.